GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 Possibly not.
 And that's OK.
 As I mentioned above you can't be expected to be able to perform every facet of the department, but that doesn't mean you shouldn't understand the high level workings of the System or Product your team is working on.

 If you can't find time to step through the code itself then at least gain an insight into the system from an engineer or architect on the team.
-Learn about the entrypoints, it's tech stack, it's build and deployment infrastructure, how best to get an engineer ramped up on it, etc.
+Learn about the entrypoints, the tech stack, it's build and deployment infrastructure, how best to get an engineer ramped up on it, etc.

 Outside of work, try to keep up with current tech trends and see where the industry is moving in terms of best practices.

 ## Be (More) Organised

-Personally, moving from Developer to Team Lead and Director was signified by less work occurring in my IDE and more work happening in my Email client and meeting rooms.
+Personally, moving from Developer to Team Lead / Director was signified by less work occurring in my IDE and more work happening in my Email client and meeting rooms.

 This presented an immediate change in how I tracked my work.
 As a Developer I would track my work in the form of tickets (tasks, bugs, etc).
 I would take a ticket, action it, test it and close it.
 A simple flow of work.